streetcomplete/StreetComplete/README.md

     * Capitalize words when entering names
     * Zoom using volume buttons
   * Display settings
-    * Disable 3D buildings (currently not available as 3D buildings are disabled in general with since the MapLibre switch)
+    * Disable 3D buildings (currently not available, as 3D buildings are disabled in general with since the MapLibre switch)
     * Show arrows indicating direction of highlighted way
     * Highlight geometries for nearby quests
-    * Put pin on exact location of a quest
     * Disable quest solved animation
     * Provide GPX track and have it always shown on the map
   * Quest settings